 • Property damage liability: This portion of your policy covers the damage you do to someone else’s property.
 In this case, it pays out to repair or replace the person’s car you hit up to your coverage limits.

 Coverage limits can vary and you can set your limits when you purchase a policy.
 Almost every state in the country requires drivers to carry liability coverage but the required coverage limits can be quite low.
-As an example, in California, the required property damage coverage limit is a mere $5,000.
+As an example, in California, the required property damage coverage limit is a low $5,000.

 Most experts recommend upping property damage coverage to $50,000 and bodily injury even higher.